KendrickPC/OAuth2.0/README.md

 On Windows, Git will provide you with a Unix-style terminal and shell (Git Bash).
 (On Mac or Linux systems you can use the regular terminal program.)

 You will need Git to install the configuration for the VM.
-If you'd like to learn more about Git, [take a look at our course about Git and Github](http://www.udacity.com/course/ud775).

 ### VirtualBox